mainmatter/playbook/workflow/engineering/README.md

 into smaller, concrete steps (which is often a great thing to do in a [pairing session](#pairing)).

-Once an issue is closed via a [pull request](#feature-branches) or if it is blocked, the engineer(s) will self-assign another issue from the iteration backlog.
+Once an issue is resolved via a [pull request](#feature-branches) or if it is blocked, the engineer(s) will self-assign another issue from the iteration backlog.
 If an issue is blocked and cannot progress, the engineers working on it contact the [iteration lead](../../process) who - in collaboration with whomever necessary - tries to resolve the impediment.

 All discussions around an issue should happen on the particular issue's page.
-Of course at times it is convenient to have discussions in person or on Slack but even in those cases, a brief summary of the discussed points and the outcome should be posted on the issue.
+Of course at times it is convenient to have discussions in person or over online chat but even in those cases, a brief summary of the discussed points and the outcome should be posted on the issue.
 This is a necessity for distributed teams and allows everyone access to all of the context of a particular issue at any time.
 Even teams that are not distributed benefit from this practice as all information that is relevant to a particular issue is and remains available for everyone interested.

 ## Feature Branches/Pull Requests